-Classes also include “circle time” or “music class” where the teacher leads the class in singing songs, dancing, playing musical instruments, and reading stories.
+Classes also include “circle time” which is like a music class combined with storytime where the teacher leads the class in singing songs, dancing, playing musical instruments, and reading children’s books.
 This is a chance for children to practice sitting still, listening to a teacher, and participating in a group activity, all essential skills for kindergarten readiness.
 Academic skill-building (reading, writing, pre-math skills) is integrated into all types of activities.

 What makes these children’s programs different from other programs?

-Diverse Experiences in One Familiar Setting: Most children’s programs focus on one domain of learning: dance class, art class, story time, music class, or tumbling.
+Diverse Experiences in One Familiar Setting: Most children’s programs focus on one domain of learning: dance class, art class, story time, music class, or gymnastics.
 These programs do it all.
-And they do it in a known space where the child feels safe and comfortable.
-Some of the same toys activities reappear from week to week to provide reassurance and routine, and some new toys and activities rotate in to encourage children to explore and try new things.
+And they do it in a familiar space where the child feels safe and comfortable.
+Some of the same toys and activities reappear from week to week to provide reassurance and routine, and some new toys and activities rotate in to encourage children to explore and try new things.

 Close parental involvement: Parents are always welcome in the classroom.